chanely99/gamestudio-f18/workshop-6-FlappyBird/README.md

         gameOver = true;
     }
 ```
+This function is going to be called if the bird died, so it'll "turn on" the gameover text, and set the gameOver variable to true.

 To make sure this is actually called when the bird dies, we need to call it from our BirdController Script.
 Open that up in your code editor, and add this to the list of variables:
 ```cs
 public GameController GameController;
 ```
+This'll make sure the Bird has access to the GameController.

 And add this to the OnCollisionEnter function:
 ```cs
 GameController.instance.BirdDied();
 ```
+This'll call the BirdDied function when the Bird dies.

 # Scrolling Background
 First we want to add a ribidbody2D to our ground gameobject, then set the body type to Kinematic in the inspector, since we don't want the ground to fall, just move.
 Next, create a Scrolling script and add it to the ground.
 Open it up in your code editor.